 The ABA YBY contest is designed to appeal to a broad range of interests and talents.
-Do you like to take detailed field notes on birds?
+Do you like to take detailed field notes on, or recordings of birds?
 Draw or photograph birds?
 Write about birds?
 Do you dream of being involved in bird conservation or bird-related community action?
-If so, then you should enter!
+If so, then you will want to enter this contest!

 Contestants can choose from the five modules to customize the contest to fit their own talents and interests.
 Below, you will find the important details:

-The contest runs from April 15 through October 1, 2018.
+The contest runs from April 15 through October 1, 2019.
 Any and all works submitted for the contest must be started and completed between those dates.
-Submitted materials are due by October 15, 2018.
-With the exception of the Field Notebook and Illustration modules, all other entries must be submitted electronically.
-Contestants in the Field Notebook and Illustration modules must mail the originals to the ABA office.
-Please refer to the entry and submission guidelines for details.
+Submitted materials are due by October 1, 2019.
+With the exception of the Illustration modules, all other entries must be submitted electronically.
+Contestants in the Illustration modules must mail the originals to the ABA office, as well as submit digital files electronically, as stated in the module requirements.
+Please refer to the entry and submission details for more information.

 There are two age groups eligible for module entry and overall Young Birder of the Year – 10 to 13 and 14 to 18.

-Your age group is determined by your age on October 15, 2018.
-If you are not yet 10 on that day, or if you are 19 or over on that day, you are not eligible.
+Your age group is determined by your age on October 1, 2019.
+If you are not yet 10 on that day, or if you are 19 or over on that day, we sadly have to say, you are not eligible.

 There are five modules in the contest.
 Two are major – Field Notebook and the Conservation/Community Leadership modules, the other three are supporting – Illustration, Writing, and Photography.